isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 **Optional**

-Viewer Preset customization - Scene7 offers predefined Viewer Presets for delivering video.
+Viewer Preset customization - Dynamic Media Classic offers predefined Viewer Presets for delivering video.
 These presets determine the look of the Viewer and how its playback controls work.
 To customize the video viewer, Administrators can add and manage Viewer Presets from the Viewer Presets page.
 To open this page, in the upper-right corner of the Scene7 Publishing System, click Setup &gt; Viewer Presets.
 The Viewer Presets page offers commands for adding, editing, deleting, and activating Viewer Presets.

 See [Working with video viewer presets](previewing-videos-video-viewer.md#working_with_video_viewer_presets).